Understanding Changing Security Landscapes, Transforming Security Architectures

-(i) how the reshuffling – rather than the disappearance – of violent non-state groups that occurs during such transitions matters for questions related to conflict, security, order and (non-state) governance;
+- how reconfigurations of violent non-state groups matter for questions related to conflict, security, order and (non-state) governance;

-(ii) the implications for ethics and norms in contexts where the line between armed conflict and organised crime is increasingly blurred;
+- the implications for ethics and norms in contexts where the line between armed conflict and organised crime is blurred;

-(iii) how historical turning points such as the end of Colombia’s armed conflict with the FARC are relevant for, and influenced by, broader geopolitical shifts and the world’s evolving security landscape.
+- how historical turning points such as Peace Accords are relevant for, and influenced by, global illicit supply chain networks and broader geopolitical shifts including the balance of power and global security governance;

 - how conflict actors can be transformed into architects of peace, and how the import or export of security knowledge on a regional and global level affects the rule of law, security governance, and human rights.